krishna-086/workshop-blog/README.md

     ```bash
     cd workshop-blog
     ```
-3.Add your Firebase configuration in `app.js`
+3. Add your Firebase configuration in `app.js`
 4. Open the `index.html` file in a browser or use a live server.

 ## Firebase Setup